1. Blog

 South Pomfret, VT (Jun)

 Covered Bridges is one of the nation’s best-kept half marathon secrets.
 The rolling, net downhill course features miles of pristine green countryside and quintessential New England charm.
-And though its name sounds more impressive plural than singular, the point-to-point route in fact crosses only one covered bridge while bypassing two others, including one at the base of a “short but steep” hill to end mile 8.
+And while its name sounds more impressive in the plural, the point-to-point route in fact crosses only one covered bridge while bypassing two others.
 Bib pickup conveniently happens on race day, with finisher shirts and medals collected at the finish line.
-CBHM hopefuls take note: the event’s laid-back vibe doesn’t extend to registration, as the 2019 event sold out in less than seven minutes.
-If you’re looking for a scenic, low-key half that delivers on the promise of the Green Mountain State, CBHM’s got you covered.
+CBHM hopefuls take note: the event’s laid-back vibe doesn’t extend to registration, which sells out “faster than a Taylor Swift concert.”
+For a scenic, low-key half that delivers on the promise of the Green Mountain State, CBHM’s got you covered.

 Virginia